-GameSalad is an open-ended, professional game development platform, complete with publishing to the web, popular mobile devices, and even formatting for the app stores.
+GameSalad is an open-ended, professional game development platform, complete with publishing to the web and popular mobile devices.

-When students start easily building video games using our plain language interface they’ll get excited about customization, modifications, and look forward to the next chance to work on their project.
+When students start easily building video games using our visual programming interface they’ll get excited about customization, modifications, and look forward to the next chance to work on their project.

 Use this guide to learn the components of GameSalad and best practices so you can leverage the platform to achieve the learning objectives of your specific class.

 If you’re new to GameSalad, watch this short 5 minute video as a quick overview of the platform then review the complete instructions below:

 THE GAMESALAD PLATFORM